etherlinkcom/docs/docs/welcome/why-use-etherlink.md

 ### It's decentralized

-Etherlink's decentralized sequencer has no single point of failure, providing high availability, resistance to attacks, and fair transaction ordering.
+Etherlink's decentralized sequencer provides high availability and resistance to attacks.
 If the sequencing fails, users have an option to submit to the L1 directly after a delay.

 ### It's cheap